Repairing or upgrading your bike! Look for items on UMB site Discussion board for bike fanatics! Visit the UMB store!

 Mountain Ranch Bike Park

-The Mountain Ranch Bike Park in Eagle Mountain offers the best stunt biking in Utah County -- and possibly in all of Utah.
+The Mountain Ranch Bike Park in Eagle Mountain offers the best stunt biking in Utah County -- and rivals the best in all of Utah.
 There's a skills park, a pump track, a jump line, and several technical trails featuring man-made stunts.
+The park can be your entry to other rides such as the Race Loop or Flintstone.

 The park is located on the south end of The Ranches in east Eagle Mountain, where the power line corridor hits the mountain.
 The skills park, pump track, and jump lines lie under the power lines on a very gentle slope.
 The XC and DH trails are on the juniper-covered hillside to the south.